pdidev/pdi/pdi/docs/How_to_create_plugin.md

 ```

 The first argument is the function to be called when user shares the data.
-If the second parameter given is the function, that will be called only on specified data name.
+If the second parameter (name) is given, the function will be called only on a specified data name.
 Returns a function that removes the callback from PDI::Context container.

 Example of adding new callback: